 \paragraph{Ablations on point pruning}

-\cref{fig:results_ablation} shows our ablation results on the point pruning module (\cref{sec:point_pruning}).
-This module not only prunes the outlier points but also increases feature consistency in local neighborhoods, resulting in the improvement of optimization stability and final results of the end-effector poses.
+\cref{fig:results_ablation} qualitatively demonstrates the impact of point pruning (\cref{sec:point_pruning}) using two examples.
+This procedure not only eliminates outlier points but also boosts the local feature consistency, significantly enhancing the optimization stability and the accuracy of end-effector poses.